mirzashafique/Cronavirus-App/README.md

 Functionality:

-1- Cronavirus statistics country by country.
+1- Cronavirus statistics country by country.\n
 2- Cronavirus Test predictions on the base of user given inputs

 3- Information related to Symptoms